Ridgeways Annexe, Three Crosses

 Situated in the peaceful village of Three Crosses with its local shop, Post Office and inviting local, pet friendly pub called the Poundffald.
 Ridgeways Annexe provides its visitors with a convenient, comfortable and picturesque location in which to explore the magnificent beaches of Gower, the seaside village of Mumbles and a selection of coastal and woodland walks.

-Enter into a country styled galley kitchen/dining area equipped with table & chairs for 2, combination microwave with oven and grill, fridge with icebox, washing machine and a dishwasher.
+Kitchen/Diner: Table and chairs for 2, combination microwave with oven and grill, fridge with icebox, washing machine and a dishwasher.

 Sleeps 2: 1 Double

 C/O day - Sat.
 Gas CH.
 Bed linen & towels provided.
 Countryside views.
 Parking.
 Pets accepted.
+Wifi.
 No smoking

 **Note** Please be aware that the annexe does NOT have a separate lounge area.
 Please call us if you have any questions.